scarrasco2/OS_Scheduler/README.md

 # OS_Scheduler
-This code is for the CSE 451 PA4 programing assignment
+This code is for the CSE 451 PA4 programming assignment